Navigating the UI

 Audit Page

-The Audit page lets you run on-demand codebase quality scans:
+Run on-demand codebase quality scans:

 - Run audit — trigger a comprehensive scan of your codebase